 The 5 Biggest mistakes to avoid during a Washroom Refurbishment (and 5 others to be aware of)

-Commercial Washrooms Ltd provide a full turn-key solution and our Design Team have years of experience designing efficient, comfortable and cost-effective solutions.
+Commercial Washrooms Ltd provides a full turnkey solution, and our Design Team has years of experience designing efficient, comfortable, and cost-effective solutions.

 Here are the 5 biggest mistakes in a bathroom refurbishment, followed by 5 others to be aware of.

-It’s human nature to try and shave a few pounds off Design Costs but these cost savings have a habit of coming back to haunt you.
+It’s human nature to try to shave a few pounds off Design Costs, but these cost savings have a habit of coming back to haunt you.

-The cost of SGL may initially be a bit higher but if you want your Washroom to survive years of use then the initial cost is worth it in the long run.
+The cost of SGL may be slightly higher initially, but if you want your Washroom to last years of use, the upfront cost is worth it in the long run.

-Cheaper toilet seat are another area that seems like a good idea but quality Toilet Seats will last a lot longer.
+Cheaper toilet seats seem like a good idea, but quality Toilet Seats will last much longer.

 2. Overengineering